The Criminal Division

-The U.S. Attorney's Criminal Division is responsible for enforcing federal criminal laws in the District of Idaho.
-The Division includes prosecutors in the main office in Boise and in the Pocatello and Coeur d'Alene branch offices.
-The Assistant United States Attorneys (AUSAs) who comprise the Division bring a wealth of experience in the law at all levels.
+The office’s criminal division enforces federal criminal laws in the District of Idaho.
+The division includes prosecutors in the Boise main office, and in the Pocatello and Coeur d'Alene branch offices.
+The federal prosecutors who comprise the division bring a wealth of legal experience at all levels.

 Crimes in Indian Country